Slykuiper/slykuiper.github.io/_posts/2016-12-06-experiments.md

     var3: /assets/images/work/everydays/2016/11-25-2016.png
 ---

-I recently started a series where I'll create a piece of artwork (motion graphics, 3d renders, animations, whatever else) every day.
-The aim of this project is to learn new technical and design skills with programs I'm experimenting with.
-As of writing this I'm starting out with after effects and slowly learning cinema4d.
-It's a challenging but fun project.
+Starting in late November, I challenged myself to create a piece of art every day.
+The aim of the project was to learn new technical  and design skills through various mediums such as motion graphics, graphic design, and 3d modeling/rendering.
+A daily series was a good excercise to allocate a chunk of time each day without getting too involved in any one project.
+I could comfortably challenge myself to try something new without diving too deep into the rabbit hole.
+Below are the collection of my experiments.